Manchester Metropolitan University

 - We are also an Academy of the Computer Technology Industry Association (CompTIA) and deliver their partner programme which provides a pathway for students towards a rewarding, high-growth IT career.

-You will normally have at least a second-class UK Honours degree (or international equivalent) in a STEM (Science, Technology, Engineering, Mathematics) or numerate subject area.
-Exceptionally, a good sub-degree STEM qualification and very substantial work experience in a closely-related area is acceptable.
+MSc: You will normally have at least a second-class UK Honours degree (or international equivalent) in a STEM (Science, Technology, Engineering, Mathematics) or numerate subject area.
+We might also consider your application if you a have a relevant lower-level qualification, together with substantial professional experience in a related field.

 Assessment will be through coursework, examination and dissertation.